MichaelCurrin/learn-to-code/intro_to_coding.md

 	- [Ruby](/Scripting languages/Ruby)
 		- "Ruby on Rails" - this common approach means using the popular _Rails_ framework to build the backend database and server logic and also the frontend.
 	- [PHP](/Scripting languages/Python)
+		- PHP is the last part of the "LAMP stack" of Linux, Apache, MySQL and PHP.
+		- PHP is often use
-		- Wordpress is an open-source librar
+		- Wordpress is an open-source library available for building a blog, which you can host somewhere or on the Wordpress website itself.
+		- Moodle is similar to Wordpress.

 ### Data Science